mitsuhir0/markdown-cv/index.md

 `Oct 2021`
 Okano Mitsuhiro (2021) "Optimal monetary policy in a two-country new Keynesian model with deep consumption habits" _MPRA Paper_ No. 110259.
 (Under Revision)

-`Apr 2021`
-Ida, Daisuke and Mitsuhiro Okano (2021) "Wage flexibility and optimal monetary policy in a two-country model" _Momoyama Gakuin Discussion Paper_, No. 17.
-(Under Revision)

 `Apr 2018`
 Ida, Daisuke and Mitsuhiro Okano (2018) "Delegating nominal income growth targeting in a small-open economy" _Momoyama Gakuin Discussion Paper_, No. 6.